 New Mexico - Sectoral Privacy Overview

 However, the New Mexico Supreme Court ('the Supreme Court'), in its decision State v.
 Yazzie, No. S-1-SC-36508 slip op.
-(2019), examined the question of whether police had violated a right to privacy under the Constitution when the police entered an unlocked apartment without a warrant to check on the well-being of children and adults who were inside.
+(2019), examined the question of whether police had violated the right to privacy under the Constitution when the police entered an unlocked apartment without a warrant to check on the well-being of children and adults who were inside.

 A company acquiring or using social security numbers must adopt internal policies that:

 - limit access to the social security numbers to those employees authorized to have access to that information to perform their duties; and

 - hold employees responsible if the social security numbers are released to unauthorized persons.